When it comes to sports and athletics, injuries are an unfortunate part of the game.

 Those living in northern climates or spending a limited amount of time outdoors may require supplements to get enough vitamin D (28).

-Bottom Line: Eating enough calcium-rich foods is necessary for proper recovery from fractures.
+Eating enough calcium-rich foods is necessary for proper recovery from fractures.
 Getting enough vitamin D can also help.

 Creatine is a substance naturally found in meat, poultry and fish.